Suzie Delve Psychotherapy

 There are many reasons you may begin Psychotherapy, perhaps you are noticing unhelpful patterns in the way you are thinking and feeling or interacting with others.
 Maybe you need support following a traumatic event in your life or to process the effects of a difficult childhood or later relational trauma.

-Therapy can provide a place to be heard without judgement or unhelpful advice.
+Therapy provides a place to be heard without judgement or unhelpful advice.
 A space in which you can be free to explore the ways in which you think and feel and any distress you may be experiencing.

 About Me

-I'm Suzie Delve, an experienced Humanistic Integrative Psychotherapist in my 5th year of training and my 3rd year of private practice working with a range of clients.
+I'm Suzie Delve, an experienced Humanistic Integrative Psychotherapist in my 6th year of training at BCPC in Bath and my 4th year of clinical private practice working with a range of clients in the Bristol area.
 My priority is to work collaboratively to understand and process what you are bringing to your sessions.

 I have worked as a Therapist for all ages at Weston College Counselling Service and as a volunteer at a mental health crisis centre in Weston.
 Prior to training I spent 15+ years working in Public & Not for Profit Sector with young people with disabilities and neurodivergence and later with older adults in community settings.